tnt0216/Interview/Masters Code/README.md

 PROJECT DESCRIPTION:
 --------------------
-The purpose of this project is to assess the rheological and tensile similarity between various PVDF-CTFE legacy lots with varying synthesis and processing techniques.
-Dimension reduction (PCA / LDA) was used to reduce datasets containing 100+ dimensions to 2 dimensions to qualitatively assess similarity.
+The purpose of this research was to assess the rheological and tensile similarity between various PVDF-CTFE legacy lots with varying synthesis and processing techniques.
+Dimension reduction (PCA / LDA) was used to reduce datasets containing 4 or more dimensions to 2 dimensions to qualitatively assess similarity.
 Distance calculations were also made to quantitatively assess similarity.
-Clustering (k-means) was also applied to group similar polymer lots together to further verify similarities and assess outliers.
+Clustering (k-means) was applied to group similar polymer lots together to further verify similarities and assess outliers.
 Only the final versions of code are contained within this repo for viewing.

 VERSION REQUIREMENTS:
 --------------------